Key Takeaways on Choosing Cattle Fencing (The TL;DR)

 Barbed Wire Fence

 Barbed wire has been a popular choice for cattle fencing for over 150 years.
-The usual amount is four to six strands used for perimeter and cross fencing.
-While it’s considered a budget-friendly option, it’s not the cheapest.
-The cost adds up with T-posts placed every 10 to 12 feet, along with stays or stiffeners.
-Barbed wire can be hard to see and may injure animals or people.
+Farmers usually use four to six strands for perimeter or cross fencing.
+It’s seen as a budget-friendly option, but it’s not the cheapest.
+The cost goes up because T-posts need to be placed every 10 to 12 feet, along with stays or stiffeners.
+Barbed wire can also be hard for cattle to see and may cause injuries to animals or people.

 Woven Wire Fence